vuejs/docs/src/api/instance-methods.md

 - **Usage:**

   Watch an expression or a computed function on the Vue instance for changes.
 The callback gets called with the new value and the old value.
-The expression only accepts dot-delimited paths.
+The expression only accepts top-level data and component property names.
 For more complex expressions, use a function instead.

 - **Example:**